 In Japan, the number of marriages tumbled in 2020 by nearly 137%, the highest since 1950, despite a very low infection rate.
 In Italy, official statistics show that the number of people married in the first quarter of 2020 dropped by 20% compared to 2019 and further decreased by 80% in the second quarter.
 In Russia, the number of marriages decreased by nearly 180,000 compared to the previous year, and it dropped by over 10% in Turkey, hitting a 20-year low.

-Even given these trends, many people still were married, but also many of them were interested in, or getting a divorce with the help of divorce lawyers Melbourne.
+Even given these trends, many people still were married, but also many of them were interested in, or getting a divorce with the help of a divorce attorney like one of these divorce lawyers Melbourne.
 It is highly recommended to consult a top law firm like Sisemore Law firm for more legal advices.
 As with marriage, the trend in divorces reflects factors existing before the pandemic– but was surely impacted by it.

 One year to assess the social effects of a new and wide-scale event is too short for most social scientists.
 Yet, in this case, “if it walks like a duck, looks like a duck, and quacks like a duck, it’s a duck”.
 While not all the facts are at hand there is no “ducking” the fact that COVID-19 has had a major effect on marriage and divorce.